awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-appliance-scenario.md

   For the VPC attachment for VPC C, enable appliance mode support so that response traffic is routed to the same Availability Zone in VPC C as the source traffic\.

   The Amazon VPC console does not support appliance mode\.
-You can use the Amazon VPC API, an AWS SDK, or the AWS CLI to enable appliance mode\.
+You can use the Amazon VPC API, an AWS SDK, the AWS CLI to enable appliance mode, or AWS CloudFormation\.
 For example, add `--options ApplianceModeSupport=enable` to the [create\-transit\-gateway\-vpc\-attachment](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-transit-gateway-vpc-attachment.html) or [modify\-transit\-gateway\-vpc\-attachment](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-transit-gateway-vpc-attachment.html) command\.

 ## Stateful appliances and appliance mode<a name="transit-gateway-appliance-support"></a>